 restart MySQL Router.

 The generated MySQL Router configuration creates TCP ports which you use to connect to the cluster.
 Ports for communicating with the cluster using both Classic MySQL protocol and X Protocol are created.
 To use X Protocol the server instances must have X Plugin installed and configured.
 For a sandbox deployment, instances have X Plugin set up automatically.
-For a production deployment, if you want to use X Protocol you need to install and configure X Plugin on each instance, see Section 20.2, “Setting Up MySQL as a Document Store”.
+For a production deployment, if you want to use X Protocol you need to install and configure X Plugin on each instance, see Installing MySQL Shell.
 The default available TCP ports are:

 6446- for Classic MySQL protocol read-write sessions, which MySQL Router redirects incoming connections to primary server instances.